quiyetbrul/JoshCppCodingChallenge/README.md

 - I completely missed that `get lights/` returns a list of lights with only `id`, `name`, and `room` properties, so I had to make an additional request for each light to get the full state.
 - I used ChatGPT to help with implementing GitHub Actions that creates and uploads a release artifact.
   - Based on a previous project I worked on, I used the `cmake` and `make` commands to build the project that was deployed on a Docker container.
+  - I've also only run the binary specific to macOS arm64, so I hope it works on other platforms as well.
 - `LightMonitor.Poll()` could potentially be optimized to reduce the number of requests made to the API, but I left it as is for simplicity.
   - Using promises or async/await could improve the performance, but I have not dabbed into that yet.
 - The documentation/comments are Doxygen-style, so there's a possibility to generate documentation using Doxygen if needed.